mikeharfoot/Madingley/README.md

 The Madingley Model
 ===================

-This is the source code and data for the Madingley Model [http://www.madingleymodel.org/](http://www.madingleymodel.org/).
+This is the data, configuration and source code for the Madingley Model [http://www.madingleymodel.org/](http://www.madingleymodel.org/).

 What's New
 ----------